 Located in vibrant Historic Downtown Sykesville, The Studio is approximately 20-45 minutes from Westminster, Frederick, Columbia, Baltimore, Gaithersburg, and more.

-Barrier-Free services are eligible for a variety of funding types including Autism Waiver, LISS, transition scholarships and potential others.
+Barrier-Free services are eligible for a variety of funding types including Autism Waiver, LISS, DDA Self-Direct Plans, transition scholarships, and potential others.
 Please contact us directly to coordinate funding opportunities, request invoices, or other funding matters.

-"My daughter has been involved with Barrier Free for a few years.
+"My daughter has been involved with Barrier Free for over five years.
 She loves hanging out with people her age who are 'just like her.'
 The atmosphere is one that is structured, but with a laid-back vibe to it."

 - Lori Wachter, mother of Emily Wachter, Barrier-Free actor, social clubber, and Studio Ambassador